anvoqa/playwright-js/README.md

 - `update-snapshots.yml` is used to trigger the test run on a PR when a comment `/update-snapshots` is added to that PR.
   - The purpose of this condition is to update snapshots of visual regression tests when there is any changes in the PR that impact the snapshot comparision
   - Thanks to Mazzarolo Matteo who wrote [this article](https://mmazzarolo.com/blog/2022-09-09-visual-regression-testing-with-playwright-and-github-actions/) to explain in details what the workflow does
-  - In order to allow workflow to commit the new snapshots to the PR, understand repo Settings >> Actions >> General, the Worklow Permission should be **Read and write permission**.
+  - Make sure the workflow has the permission to commit update (snapshots) to the PRs.
 Otherwise, it will fail at the last step `uses: stefanzweifel/git-auto-commit-action@v4`